waynethompson/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Wayne Thompsons blog
 ---

+This is a test to see how github actions will update it.